ovace/art/quotes.md

 # Quotes

+Sell a man a fish, he eats for a day, teach a man how to fish, you ruin a wonderful business opportunity. http://stackoverflow.com/users/76722/phresnel attributes it to Karl Marx.

+The death of one man is a tragedy, the death of millions is a statistic.

+Four walls are three too many for a prison — you only need one for an execution.

+Born too late to explore earth, born too early to explore space.
+By unknown.

 Any customer can have a car painted any colour that he wants so long as it is black.
-By
+By Ford.

 By faithfully working eight hours a day you may eventually get to be boss and work twelve hours a day.